BiznetGIO/digs/README.md

 ---

-_digs_ is a DNS command-line client that able to query many DNS servers at once.
+_digs_ is a DNS command-line client that is able to query many DNS servers at once.

 ## Why?

 We work with DNS records a lot.
-Having a tools that inspect multiple records across different machines at once is a lifesaver.
+Having a tool that inspects multiple records across different machines at once is a lifesaver.

 ## Features

-- Prevent invalid input before querying.
-Such invalid records type or configuration.
+- Prevent invalid input before querying, such as invalid record types or configuration.
 - No panics, good error handling.
-- [more faster](docs/benchmark.md) compared to previous `digs.py`.
+- [much faster](docs/benchmark.md) compared to previous `digs.py`.
-- Fancy error message and colorful output.
+- Fancy error messages and colorful output.
 - Cross-platform and single binary.

 ## Usage